 While you may not be able to hold a phone still long enough to take a blur-free shot at the proper exposure, a tripod, table or bookshelf has no such problem.
 So try setting your phone down and turning on the self-timer.
 The camera will automatically choose the proper exposure–you just need to remind everyone to stand still.

 Bracing yourself or the phone against something solid can lengthen the time you can hold your phone still–and thus enable you to increase the exposure time.
 Use the self-timer to prevent that small jiggle that often occurs as you hit the shutter button.

 If you're in the market for a new smartphone, look for one with optical image stabilization, which mechanically compensates for camera shake and is the best type of stabilization available.
-You'll find it on the HTC One (all carriers), LG G2 (all carriers), Nokia 1020 (AT&T) and Samsung Galaxy S 4 (all carriers), among other high-end models.
+You'll find it on the, iPhone 6 Plus, HTC One M8 (and HTC One M7), LG G3 (and LG G2), Nokia 1020 (AT&T), Samsung Galaxy Note 4 and Samsung Galaxy S5 (and Galaxy S4), among other high-end models.

 Optimize Flash Results